Can Pregnant Women Eat Chinese Food? What’s Safe & What to Avoid

 - Non-essential amino acids in MSG can lead to developmental disorders, thus arresting the baby’s growth in the womb.

-Is It Safe To Eat Chinese Food In Early Pregnancy (The First Trimester)?
+Is It Safe to Eat Chinese Food in Early Pregnancy (the First Trimester)?

-If you’re in the early stages of pregnancy, you might be feeling extra cautious about everything you put in your mouth (no judgement, we’ve all been there).
+If you’re in the early stages of pregnancy, you might be feeling extra cautious about everything you put in your mouth (no judgment, we’ve all been there).
 So, is it safe to indulge in some yummy Chinese food?
-Well, as long as you stick to cooked dishes and steer clear of any raw or under cooked ingredients (looking at you, rare beef), you should be good to go.
+Well, as long as you stick to cooked dishes and steer clear of any raw or undercooked ingredients (looking at you, rare beef), you should be good to go.
 And hey, if you’re still feeling unsure, just remember that fortune cookies always bring good news – so order up!

 Chinese Foods That Are Said to Be Helpful During Pregnancy